TasneemHegazy/CloudPressHub-Deploy/README.md

 ## 🛠️ GitHub Actions Workflow

 This workflow is designed to be super-easy to integrate into your own WordPress project or any other PHP-based project.

-## Getting Started 🚀
+It's designed to ensure code quality and deploy changes to both staging and production environments from the master branch.

+## Workflow Overview

+1. **PHP Coding Standards Check (PHPCS)**
+   - Runs PHP Code Sniffer to enforce coding standards.
+   - Utilizes a MySQL service for database-related checks.
+   - Caches Composer dependencies for faster subsequent runs.

+2. **Deploy to Staging**
+   - Deploys the application to the staging environment.
+   - Uses rsync to transfer files securely to the staging server.

+3. **Deploy to Production (Manual)**
+   - **Note:** Production deployment is configured for manual approval.
+   - To deploy to production, follow these steps:
+     - Review the changes in the production environment.
+     - Approve the deployment.
+     - Manually trigger the production deployment workflow.

+4. **Slack Notification**
+   - Sends a notification to a Slack channel upon successful deployment to staging or production.

+## How to Use

+To implement this CI/CD workflow for trunk-based development, follow these steps:

 ### 1. Fork or Clone This Repository